 The members of the company's Board, the CEO, Deputy CEO and persons responsible for key functions are required, in accordance with the Insurance Companies Act, to fulfil particular qualification requirements.
+In addition, other members of the company's personnel are subject to general qualification requirements.
 In relation to this, the company's Board of Directors has approved separate written principles to ensure that the company's management and persons responsible for key functions fulfil the qualification requirements.
+These principles follows the content of the insurance distribution directive (EU 2016/97) and the relevant national legislation under preparation (bill no. 172/2017).